Multifidelity sensor placement in Bayesian state estimation problems: Multifidelity Sensor Placement

 We then update the selected set by $S_{j^*} \gets S_{j^*} \cup \{i^*\}$ and reduce the remaining budget as $b_{\curr} \leftarrow b_{\curr} - c_{j^*}$.
 The process continues until no additional sensor can be afforded, namely $b_{\curr} < \cC$.
 A full pseudocode description of this multifidelity greedy selection procedure is provided in \Cref{mfgreedy}.

+\myparagraph{Remark} Although we focus on the two-class setting throughout this work, the greedy framework extends naturally to an arbitrary number of sensor classes by replacing $\{\ch,\exp\}$ with a general index set of sensor fidelities and maximizing over all admissible fidelity-location pairs at each iteration.

 \myparagraph{Computational Cost} We now analyze the computational cost of \Cref{mfgreedy}.
 The algorithm iteratively adds one sensor at each step until a total of $k$ sensors are selected.
 At iteration $1 \leq t \leq k$, the dominant operation corresponds to Line~\ref{lin:greedydom}, which seeks the pair $(j,i)$ that maximizes the marginal improvement in the objective $\Phi_D$ across each sensor fidelity and location, which requires evaluating $\Phi_D(S^{(j,i)})$ once for each fidelity $j$ for which there is enough remaining budget and each location $i$ at which a sensor has not already been placed.
 There are at most two such fidelities, and at the $t$-th iteration there are $M-t+1$ such locations, so the number of evaluations of $\Phi_D$ at the $t$-th iteration is $2(M-t+1)$.
+More generally, if $f$ sensor fidelity classes are considered, the number of evaluations at the $t$-th iteration scales as $f(M-t+1)$.
 The time complexity of the algorithm depends on how the evaluations are done.
 In the na\"ive approach, the matrix $\bI + \left(\bAc\bSc\right)\left(\bAc\bSc\right)\t+ \left(\bAe\bSe\right)\left(\bAe\bSe\right)\t$ is formed explicitly at each evaluation, and then its log-determinant is computed.
+Recall that $\ell$ denotes the number of reduced basis vectors in the matrix $\bPsi$.
 At the $t$-th iteration, forming this matrix requires $\bigO{t\ell^2}$ f{}lops, and computing its log-determinant requires $\bigO{\ell^3}$ f{}lops.
 Thus, the total cost is

 Expanding the left sum,

 since $k \leq M$.
 Similarly, for the right sum, we have

 Combining the two sums, the total cost is $\bigO{kM\ell^2(k+ \ell)}$ f{}lops.
 We now discuss a more efficient implementation.